Shrimpey/Outlined-Diffuse-Shader-Fixed/README.md

 This is a fixed version of diffused outline shader from http://wiki.unity3d.com/index.php/Outlined_Diffuse_3 It should be working fine in Unity 5.6 and above.

+# Important update:
+**A new version of the outline shader is available, go to: https://github.com/Shrimpey/UltimateOutline Use the updated shader, come back here only if you find it to be working weirdly on your custom models and try some of the ones mentioned below.**

 **Guide:**
 I suggest you trying **UniformOutline.shader** and then **CustomOutline.shader**.
 They should work fine for simple objects/complex objects with proper origin.
 If they fail - try out the **RegularOutline.shader**.
 The rest of the shaders are for really specyfic purposes, so unless you know what you're doing you probably shouldn't be using them :)